mahi97/SpotifyControl/README.md

 ## Usage

+* while playing a playlist use `spotify drake` to skip all drake music !

 * To start Spotify playback, type `spotify start` or `spotify play`.
 If you do this locally and Spotify is not running, it will start.
 Remotely, Spotify will not start properly.
 Optionally, pass a Spotify URI as a second argument.